cosmograph-org/cosmos/README.md

 npm install @cosmograph/cosmos
 ```

-Configure the graph, set data, and run the simulation:
+Get the data, [configure](../?path=/docs/configuration--docs) the graph and run the simulation:

 ```javascript
 import { Graph } from '@cosmograph/cosmos'